finos/open-source-readiness/docs/bok/Artifacts/DLP-Software.md

   - CIO/CTO (Role)
 ---

-This article provides some basic framing around the use of firewalls within a bank, and how these impact open source consumption and contribution.
-It is not a complete reference for the subject of firewalls generally, but should act as a starting point for understanding the issues involved.
+This article looks at Data Loss Prevention (DLP) software commonly used in financial organisations and how these impact open source consumption and contribution.
+It is not a complete reference for the subject of DLP generally, but should act as a starting point for understanding the issues involved.

+> Data loss prevention (DLP) software detects potential data breaches/data ex-filtration transmissions and prevents them by monitoring, detecting and blocking sensitive data while in use (endpoint actions), in motion (network traffic), and at rest (data storage). - [Data Loss Prevention Software, _Wikipedia_](https://en.wikipedia.org/wiki/Data_loss_prevention_software)

+There are three basic types of DLP software, which are worth covering here:

+- **Network**: _data in motion_ DLP solutions usually involve Firewalls set up at egress points at the perimeter of the network.

+- **Endpoint**: _data in use_ DLP solutions are installed on an end-user machine (say a laptop or PC) or a server.

+- **Cloud**: Modern enterprises are increasingly turning to the cloud for data storage (_data at rest_) and processing (_data in use_).
+This presents another venue for data loss to occur.

-## How Firewalls Work
+## Firewalls for Network DLP

 > In computing, a firewall is a network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
 A firewall typically establishes a barrier between a trusted network and an untrusted network, such as the Internet.  - [Firewall, _Wikipedia_](https://en.wikipedia.org/wiki/Firewall_(computing))